MOUNTAIN COLLEGIATE TRIATHLON CONFERENCE

 - See the run course maps.
 Athletes are responsible for doing the correct amount of laps.

-- There will be water at all the aid stations and Gatorade at the far aid stations.
+- There will be water at all the aid stations and gatorade at the far aid stations.
 Clifbar nutrition will be available on the run coruse as well.

 There is plenty of parking.
 Limited parking is available at Windsor 4.
 Please be advised that Windsor 4 parking is very limited as most of the parking lot is used as part of our coursePlease do not park in the city lot adjacent to the Hampton Inn or along the access road between the park and the parking lot as that is part of our bike course.
 There is unlimited parking in the strip mall across the street from the Hampton Inn.
 This parking is about 400 meters from the transition area.